MicrosoftDocs/power-automate-docs/flow-docs/admin-center-introduction.md

 ## Access the Admin center

-* The Microsoft Flow admin center is accessed by browsing to https://admin.flow.microsoft.com.
+* Browse to https://admin.flow.microsoft.com to access the Microsoft Flow admin center.

 ## Environments

-Learn more about how to use [environments](environments-overview-admin.md) to manage users, permissions and roles.
+Learn more about using [environments](environments-overview-admin.md) to manage users, permissions and roles.

 ## Data policies

-Learn more about how to use [data policies](prevent-data-loss.md) to create rules that manage how business data is shared between services in flows.
+Learn more about using [data policies](prevent-data-loss.md) to create rules that manage how business data is shared between services in flows.

 ## Next steps